C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 `G.Df, G.Cf` If the fundamental cut-set and cycle matrices have been generated using.

-`G.getFundamentalMatrices()`, they can be pulled here.
+`G.getFundamentalMatrices()` will return the fundamental matrices.

 `G.getIMatrix(Graph, Reduced=True, returnRefVertex=False)` will return the incidence matrix of the graph object, Graph.
 If Reduced=True, the incidence matrix will be reduced.
 If returnRefVetex=True, it will return the vetex removed from the reduced incidence matrix.

 `G.getSpanningTree(draw=False)` will return the spanning tree of the network graph.
-If draw=True, the spanning tree will be plotted using Matplotlib.
+If `draw=True`, the spanning tree will be plotted using Matplotlib.

 `G.getCoTree(draw=False)` will return the cotree of the network graph.
-If draw=True, the cotree will be plotted using Matplotlib.
+If `draw=True`, the cotree will be plotted using Matplotlib.

 **Warning: The following matricies rely on correct OCR, circuit segmentation, and a circuit where these matrices mathematically exist.
 Failure to meet these conditions may throw an error**